AMKID -- a large KID-based camera at the APEX telescope: Instrument early results

 \section{Instrument early results}

-Several verification and early science observations have been carried out during the 2024 and 2025 observing seasons.
-The campaign verified that under good atmospheric conditions the calibration routine is stable and allows to observe for several hours without repeating the frequency sweep calibration procedure.
-As good atmospheric conditions we consider a PWV lower than 1.0~mm for the LFA.
-The need for recalibration is asset by regular wire scanners and by regular observation of calibration sources to monitor the instrument sensitivity.
-Our observing strategies rely heavily on those developed for LABOCA (\cite{Siringo2009}) in the past.
-The strategies include the mapping routines to determine the telescope foci, as well as the spiral and raster scanning patterns.
-We corroborate that determining the focus on the central area of the array is representative and no degradation is observed due to focus settings towards the edges of the camera.
-A telescope pointing campaign using the HFA, demonstrates that the pointing model is stable, and no major correction is required due to the tilting in elevation of our massive optic system. \\
+Several verification and early science observations were carried out during the 2024 and 2025 observing seasons.
+The campaign verified that under good atmospheric conditions, the calibration routine is stable and enables observations for several hours without repeating the frequency sweep calibration.
+We consider good atmospheric conditions a PWV lower than 1.0~mm for the LFA.
+The need for recalibration is assessed via regular wire scanners and observations of calibration sources to monitor instrument sensitivity.
+Our observing strategies rely heavily on those developed for LABOCA (\citealt{Siringo2009}).
+The strategies include mapping routines to determine telescope foci as well as spiral and raster scanning patterns.
+Scanning speed is limited by the antenna control unit's position sampling rate of 20.8~Hz (below the AMKID readout sample rate of 30~Hz) to roughly 2.8 and 1.3~arcmin/s for the LFA and HFA, respectively.

+We corroborate that determining the focus on the central area of the array is representative and that no degradation occurs due to focus settings toward the edges of the camera.
+A telescope pointing campaign using the HFA, demonstrates that the pointing model is stable and requires no major correction due to elevation tilting of our massive optic system. \\

-After these initial verifications done with both arrays we focused our efforts on the commissioning of the LFA.
-That array is currently validated and ready for science operation.
-Flux calibration based on the wire scanner data to obtain the gain of individual pixels plus the determination of optical coupling with planet scans proves to be successful obtaining a typical calibration error below 10\%.
-Sensitivity verification using calibration sources show that on sky sensitivities are in the range of 70-90~mJy$\sqrt{s}$, matching the predictions from NET and optical coupling measurements.\\ The final RMS noise ($\sigma$) when mapping a square area of size $X_{scan}$ and $Y_{scan}$ with an integration time of $t_{int}$ can be calculated using:
+After these initial verifications were performed with both arrays, we focused our efforts on LFA commissioning.
+This array is currently validated and ready for scientific operation.
+Flux calibration -- based on wire scanner gain measurements for individual pixels plus optical coupling from planet scans -- proves a successful strategy, yielding typical calibration errors below 10\%.
+Sensitivity verification using calibration sources shows that on-sky sensitivities are 70-90~mJy$\sqrt{s}$ per beam, matching predictions from NET and optical coupling measurements.
+We expect large-scale structure filtering on scales corresponding to roughly half the chip size (3.5~arcmin), though details will depend on reduction steps, sky stability, and source structure.